rourien/kcc/README.md

                         processed.
 3: Copy the already processed file to the output directory.
 4: Use both options 1 and 2.
 5: Use both options 1 and 3.
 [Default=0]
-    --copyprocessed     Additional option for --skipexisting.
-Copy processed files to the output directory.
     --padzeros=PADZEROS
                         Pad "_kcc(#)" with given number of zeros.
 [Default=0] --copycomicinfo     Copy ComicInfo.xml to generated file